FCE Speaking Archives - EngExam.info

 Candidate B, which job do you think is more difficult? (~20 seconds).

 Candidate B: I think the duties shown in picture two are much more challenging.
-Sure, creative thinking is not easy, but physical and manual labour is always a struggle.
-No matter how good you are at it, you have to perform very tiring, repetitive actions which is demanding both mentally and physically.
+Sure, creativity is not necessarily easy, but physical and manual labour are always a struggle.
+No matter how good you are at it, you have to perform very tiring, repetitive actions that are both mentally and physically taxing.

-Candidate B, now it’s your long turn.
-The pictures show different holiday location.
+Candidate B, now it’s your turn.
+The pictures show different holiday locations.
 Compare them and say why people might choose to spend their holiday in each place.
 (1 minute)

-Candidate B: Both picture one and two show various types of resorts.
-While the left picture looks warm and peaceful, the other one looks rather cold and even a bit dangerous.
-However, somehow both of them look equally cozy, though for different reasons.
+Candidate B: Both pictures show us resorts of some kind.
+While the left picture looks warm and peaceful, the other is rather cold and even a bit dangerous.
+However, somehow both of them look equally cosy, though for different reasons.

-People looking for a place to spend their holiday at may prefer huts by the seaside if they come from a colder country and want to experience warmer, more pleasant climate.
-They are also likely to appreciate the local food, rich with fruits and vegetables.
-As for the second photo, it might be favoured by more active, young people, who are really keen on sports and exercising.
+People looking for a place to spend their holiday may prefer huts by the seaside, especially if they come from a colder country and want to experience a warmer, more pleasant climate.
+They are also likely to appreciate the local food, which is rich in fruits and vegetables.
+As for the second photo, it might be favoured by more active and young people, those really keen on sports and exercising.

 Candidate A, which of the two places is better to spend a family holiday at? (~20 seconds)